Antonin Igau

-Antonin Igau (born 9 September 2000) is a French field hockey player who plays as a forward for Belgian Hockey League club Herakles and the French national team..
+Antonin Igau (born 9 September 2000) is a French field hockey player who plays as a forward for Montrouge and the French national team.

 Club career

 Igau started playing hockey when he was eight years old at Magdunois Hockey Club, he played there for seven seasons until 2015.
 He then played one year for Mer Hockey Club.
 From 2016 until 2018 he played for Stade Français and afterwards three years for Montrouge.
 After the 2021 European Championship he moved abroad to Royal Antwerp in the Belgian Hockey League.
 At the end of the season Antwerp was relegated to the second division but he kept playing in the first division because on 30 March 2022 it was announced he joined Herakles for the 2022–23 season.
+After two season in Belgium he returned to Montrouge in 2023.

 International career

 Junior national team

 Antonin Igau made his debut for the French U–21 team in 2019.
 He represented the side at the EuroHockey Junior Championship in Valencia.
 He appeared in the team again in 2021, at the FIH Junior World Cup in Bhubaneswar.
 At the tournament he won a bronze medal.